accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/methodologie.md

 There is an open source application that allows you to stream an Android application to **Windows and macOS**: [SCRCPY](https://github.com/Genymobile/scrcpy).

 Installing it on a macOS environment may require some technical knowledge.
 On Windows, it can be used like a standard application.
 However, it is not essential that you project your mobile device, you can do without this installation (another method is detailed later in the document).

-###### If you have a computer running Windows

 Windows provides an integrated "Connect" function for broadcasting certain external sources.
-[See documentation](https://support.google.com/pixelphone/answer/2865484?ref_topic=7084202).
+[See documentation](https://support.google.com/pixelphone/answer/2865484?ref_topic=7084202)

 #### Take screenshots